epichb/PremiumArr/README.md

 The state is preserved in a SQLite DB - so even if the container is restarted / crashed / updated the state is preserved.

+Works around some limitations of the Premiumize Cloud Downloader, like the 'you already have this file uploaded' error.

 It's still under heavy development, so expect bugs and missing features.